Join us and work for a world free from meningitis and septicaemia

 Meningitis Research Foundation (MRF): We are a leading UK, Irish and international charity that aims to improve the prevention, diagnosis and treatment of meningitis and septicaemia.
 It is an exciting time for the charity as we expand our reach and impact to meeting the challenges of meningitis and septicaemia wherever they exist in the world.

-The application process: The closing date for completed applications by email is 5pm Thursday 15th October.
-Interviews will be held via zoom video conference on Tuesday 27th October If you have any questions or would like to discuss the role further please contact Jenny Robinson on 0333 4056241.
+The application process: The closing date for completed application is midday Friday 18th December 2020.
+Interviews will be held by zoom on Monday 21st December, please be available for this date if shortlisted for interview.
+The interview will also include a presentation task, the details of which you will be informed of if shortlisted.
+If you have any questions or would like to discuss the role further please call 0333 4056 241.

-Following receipt of satisfactory references, the successful candidate will be able to start work soon after receiving their offer of employment.
+Following receipt of satisfactory references, the successful candidate will need to start the role in early January 2021.

 About Meningitis Research Foundation (MRF)